adam-abed-abud/adam-abed-abud.github.io/index.md

    <img src="img/avatar-icon.png" alt="Avatar" class="avatar_main">
    <div class="text_main">

 <p> <span class="fa fa-code about-icon"></span> I work as an <strong>Applied Scientist/Computer Engineer</strong> at <a href="https://home.cern/">CERN</a>.
 I specialize in <a href="https://github.com/DUNE-DAQ/">Data Acquisition Systems</a> for particle physics experiments, mainly focusing on software development and optimization of data intensive applications.</p>

-<p> <span class="fa fa-rocket about-icon"></span> As a research scientist, I'm interested in diverse fields such as Data storage technologies, Data Acquisition systems, Data Analysis, Machine Learning.
-Check out my <a href="https://adam-abed-abud.github.io/publications/">publications</a> to know more about my past research activities.</p>
+<p> <span class="fa fa-rocket about-icon"></span> As a research scientist, I'm interested in fields such as Data storage technologies, System Architecture, Data Acquisition systems, Machine Learning at scale.

 <span class="fa fa-university about-icon"></span>  I have a MSc in Nuclear and Particle Physics from Italy and a PhD in Applied Physics specializing in computer engineering and data storage technologies from the UK.